Geo-Distribution: Multi-Region Deployment Strategies

 Conflict Resolution in Distributed Databases

 Multi-primary databases give you writes everywhere but introduce conflicts.
-Two users in different regions update the same record simultaneously.
-Who wins?
+Two users in different regions update the same record simultaneously—who wins depends on the resolution strategy you choose.

 Last-Write-Wins